21 Reasons Why Poor People Stay Poor in America

 Political Instability and Corruption

-Government policies shape the economy, but let’s be honest, most of them don’t favor the poor.
-Tax breaks go to the wealthy, big corporations get bailouts, and policies that could actually help struggling families take years to pass, if they ever do.
+Government policies shape the economy, but let’s be honest, most don’t favor the poor.
+Tax breaks go to the wealthy, big corporations get bailouts, and programs that could actually help families in need take years to pass, if they pass at all.

 Resistance to Change

-Starting a business, changing careers, or even moving to a different city can seem impossible when failure means losing everything.
+Starting a business, changing careers, or moving to a new city can feel impossible when failure means losing everything.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪